totten/loco/doc/specs.md

 * Add test coverage for variable evaluation
 * Add test coverage for CLI options
 * Add test coverage for start/stop/restart
+* When initializing services, create a checksum of the configuration.
+When starting a service, compare the checksum and warn if it's changed.
+* Find a more meaningful protocol to detect when a service has really come online, then:
+    * Use this to improve/fix launching of dependencies (so that we don't need 'sleep' hacks in any of the config files)
+    * Use this to improve/fix timing of the startup messages.
 * Implement support for mapping LOCO_VAR to a ram disk.
 (Debate: Better to take that from CLI or YAML?
 YAML might be more stable.)
 * Add options for importing YAML statically (i.e. copying from a URL/Github project and putting the content into `.loco`)
   ```bash